vsoch/vsoch.github.io/_posts/2018/2018-04-27-stools-clair.md

    <img src="/assets/images/posts/stools-clair/links.png" style="margin:auto; display:block">
 </div>

 Which means his hard work to rebuild the `clair-local-scan` with updated vulnerabilities will also build an updated `vanessa/stools-clair`, which is then pulled via the docker-compose when your continuous integration runs.
 Again, very cool!
-This is like, Matrix level continous integration!
+This is like, Matrix level continuous integration!

 ## Instructions